Eve-maina/Leetcode_Queries/README.md

 # Leetcode_Queries
-This repo contains my solutions to some of the questions in leetcode.
+This repo contains my solutions to some of the questions from leetcode.